rush42/GeoDataFrames.jl/README.md

 totalbounds(gvec::GeoVector)
 ```

-Additionally a recipe is provided for plotting GeoVectors.
-This takes care to set the right aspect ratio when plotting unprojected(spherical geometries).
+A recipe is provided for plotting GeoVectors, which sets the right aspect ratio when plotting unprojected(spherical geometries).

 # Examples
 Check out examples/berlin.jl for a qucik overview of the existing functionality.